STEM Week Challenge

 Educators: Connect with STEM Professionals!

 The 2020 STEM Week Challenge featured several ways for students and educators to connect with industry professionals during the 2020 STEM Week Challenge.
 These interactions are a great way to motivate students, connect the work they’re doing in class to what is taking place in companies all around them, and help them recognize their own grown knowledge and abilities.

 Online Challenge Portal

-submitting their prototypes through the Online Challenge Portal for authentic feedback.
+Stuent prototypes can be submitted through the Online Challenge Portal for authentic feedback.
 All submitted work will receive written feedback by industry experts and be eligible to win prizes.
 Review the submission expectations for each challenge in your teacher guide and ensure the work has been uploaded by midnight on Friday, October 23rd.
 (Not ready to submit quite yet?
 Submit student work through November 23rd for another chance to receive industry feedback!)Submit student work!